There Is No National Coordination System - There Are 12

 This is one of the wicked problems of catastrophes that nobody ever wants to take on, or even talk about.

 I have been one of very, very few inside government trying to get attention on this.
 Very few people get it.
 It's overwhelming.
-It's metacognitive.
-It's about very complex systems that most people don't ever touch all at once.
+It's systems thinking.
+It's actually about very complex systems that most people don't ever touch all at once.